 When sound moves normally through the outer and middle ear, but the inner ear does not work normally, both bone conduction and air conduction hearing levels will be the same.
 A sensorineural hearing loss is present.

-Learn more about type, degree, and classification of hearing loss.
+more about how the ear works and types of hearing loss.